04 Feb Ushuaia and Tierra del Fuego National Park: My First Discovery of Patagonia Wilderness

 Street Art in Ushuaia

-From the harbor, the sky dotted with clouds seemed deep and almost endless.
+From the harbor, the sky dotted with clouds was so deep to seem almost endless.
 The docked ships, with their blue and red main bodies, added a touch of bright color and made me think of the ancient explorers and dream of faraway wild lands.
-I wandered around the harbor in awe, listening to the howling wind and the squawking gulls, breathing the salty air, and incredibly excited.
+I wandered around the harbor in awe, listening to the howling wind and the squawking gulls, breathing the salty air.
+I was incredibly excited.

 Once a sleepy village, Ushuaia has become a city of over 50,000 residents, where tourism plays an essential role in the local economy, together with fishing, oil and natural gas extraction, and sheep farming.